 In 2010, Dr. Busby received the Presidential Early Career Award for Science and Engineering, for “excellence in research leading to the development of high performance cast stainless steels, a critical part of the U.S. contributions to ITER project, and for his mentoring of students both as an adjunct assistant professor at the University of Michigan and at ORNL.”

-He received a bachelor’s degree in nuclear engineering from Kansas State University and holds a master’s degree and doctorate in nuclear engineering from the University of Michigan.
+He holds a bachelor’s degree in nuclear engineering from Kansas State University and master’s and doctoral degrees in nuclear engineering from the University of Michigan.

-- Masters of Science in Nuclear Engineering: University of Michigan, Ann Arbor, MI, December 1998.
+- Master of Science degree in Nuclear Engineering: University of Michigan, Ann Arbor, MI, 1998

-- Bachelor of Science in Nuclear Engineering: Kansas State University, Manhattan, KS, Cum Laude,, December 1998.
+- Bachelor of Science degree in Nuclear Engineering: Kansas State University, Manhattan, KS, Cum Laude, 1995

 - Radiation-induced degradation in nuclear structural materials, radiation-induced segregation, embrittlement, radiation-induced phase transformations, stress corrosion cracking, development of advanced reactor materials, advanced characterization techniques, small specimen testing, and development of novel testing methods.

-- Technical Lead and Program Manager for Materials Aging and Degradation Pathway for Light Water Reactor Sustainability Program, 4/08 to present:
+- Technical Lead and Program Manager for Materials Aging and Degradation Pathway for Light Water Reactor Sustainability Program

 - Manage and lead national $10M+/year research effort